olcf/olcf-user-docs/software/debugging/index.rst

 .. tabbed:: Frontier

-    GDB is availableon Summit under all compiler families:
+    GDB is available on Frontier under all compiler families:

     .. code::